nbfigueroa/easy-kinesthetic-recording/README.md

 Scripts and instructions to easily record data from kinesthetic demonstrations as rosbags and convert to matlab format using the Franka Panda Emika Robot.

 ---
-### Kinesthetic Demonstration Recording:
-To record/replay(bag) demonstrations you must install these packages:

 ## Installation